Legal Spend Management: Using AI to Communicate Billing Expectations and Reduce Friction

 However, Outside Counsel Guidelines should be carefully tailored to achieve the goal of greater efficiency.
 Setting arbitrary guidelines for outside counsel might make things even more difficult for the in-house counsel in charge of them.

-In addition, arbitrary or idiosyncratic application of Outside Counsel Guidelines can also be self-defeating.
-For example, one in-house employee might have much different sensibilities as to the reasonableness of certain fees and expenses than another.
+For example, one legal department employee might have much different sensibilities as to the reasonableness of certain fees and expenses than another.
 Moreover, different in-house employees may treat specific types of rules – such as “no block billing” – inconsistently.

 This can actually lead to more confusion, disputes, and overall time spent on the process.